Yam306/GlobalDLOfficial/README.md

 # Usage of Global DL
 - Locate where the main "Global DL" file was saved
+- Create a text file here called sites.txt [insert any YT-DL accepted sites here]
 - Open a CMD prompt at the location (type cmd in filepath at the top of file explorer)
-- Type "python main.py [Output File Save Location] [YT-DL Accepted Site List txt File Location]"
+- Type "python main.py [Output File Save Location] [YT-DL accepted site list txt file location]"
 - For YT-DL Accepted Site List go to: https://ytdl-org.github.io/youtube-dl/supportedsites.html and enter any you want to be able to download from in sites.txt
 - Follow prompts in program